 Blackboard provides a variety of assessment features.
 Test and surveys may be used for formative assessment.
 Student assignments may be submitted electronically.
 Results are kept in the Blackboard gradebook, which provides a variety of analytical features.
 Results may also be exported for more complex analysis using programs such as SPSS and Microsoft Excel.

-Please note that for summative assessment iSolutions recommends the QuestionMark Perception CAA service.
+Please note that for summative assessment iSolutions recommends the QuestionMark OnDemand service.

 The Grade Centre provides an area within your Blackboard course to store results data.
 Student scores from Blackboard tests and surveys are stored in the grade centre automatically.